IUL & Annuity Products

 The WHOLE LIFE policy is a "guaranteed for life" policy.
 Once your Whole Life policy begins, your coverage cannot be reduced (or cancelled) and the premium remains the same throughout the life of the policy until death (typically until the age of i.e. 100 or 121 for most policies).
 Uses of Whole Life include Final Expenses and Inheritance.
 See Whole Life Rates.

-The "IUL" or "EIUL" (Equity Index Universal Life) is a permanent Life Insurance product with investment qualities that offers an alternative to fixed and low-yielding savings vehicles like a CD or Bank; a CD today only offers about .25% interest and a savings account at a Bank only offers about 1% interest.
+The EQUITY INDEXED UNIVERSAL LIFE "EIUL" (or "IUL" for short) is a permanent Life Insurance product with investment qualities that offers an alternative to fixed and low-yielding savings vehicles like a CD or Bank; a CD today only offers about .25% interest and a savings account at a Bank only offers about 1% interest.
 "IUL" is short for "EIUL". more about "IUL"

-The UNIVERSAL LIFE "UL" (this is NOT the "IUL") policy is not a guaranteed for life
+confusing "UL" with "IUL") policy is not a guaranteed for life

 policy unless it has a no lapse rider